AmazingMonster/conceptrodon/README.md

 ## Limitation

-This library is only tested with Clang.
-GCC won't compile since explicit specialization inside a class is still unavailable.
-Workarounds exist, and a GCC-compatible version is planned for the future.
+This library heavily relies on 'concept expansion', which is only possible on Clang.
+Kris Jusiak explained the technique in [this talk](https://youtu.be/LfOh0DwTP00?list=PLPqbaGB3rnNmIaWPvuu4U6LWt1XooNi-L&t=1500).

+In the documentation of each metafunction, run the snippet in the implementation section on Godbolt to see if the metafunction works on GCC or MSVC.

 ## Install